IgorKrupenja/nestjs-starter/README.md

 pnpm run format
 ```

+## Swagger Documentation

+Automatically generated API documentation can be found at <http://localhost:3000/documentation>

 ## Testing Docker image

 **You should NEVER use this to run locally**.
 This is only for testing the Docker image.